Blast Furnace Vision & Analytics Platform

 Architecture

 Kubernetes isolates failures and makes per-camera scaling predictable.
-Each C++ process runs as its own pod.
-A failure in one stream does not propagate, and adding cameras does not require re-architecting.
-The full stack runs on an air-gapped plant network.
+Each C++ process runs as its own pod, so a failure in one stream does not propagate, and adding cameras does not require re-architecting.
+The full stack runs on an isolated plant network.

 Each camera sits in a custom enclosure designed to fit the furnace mounting points, with Peltier element cooling to handle ambient heat near the furnace shell.